bstankowski/gpt-recipe/README.md

 ## Use

 Paste a URL to a recipe and fill in the list of ingredients you have.
-GPT will check if you're missing anything', and create a short list of steps to prepare the dish.
+GPT will check if you're missing anything, and create a short list of steps to prepare the dish.

 ## Develop